 Nevertheless, the heterogeneous aspects of alternatives allow sovereign funds to select appropriate asset classes to suit their specific objectives.
 Alternative asset classes possess different correlations of returns compared with traditional asset classes.
 The inclusion of a wide variety of asset classes in a sovereign fund’s portfolio thus provides strong diversification benefits, especially if it is combined with more traditional asset classes such as bonds or equities.

 Only gold can rival traditional investments with regards to liquidity.
 Measured against traditional investments, the lack of liquidity of most alternative asset classes is a significant drawback.
 Inclusion in a portfolio will cause diversification, but it will also create illiquidity problems.

 This means alternatives require long-term investment horizons and are prone to further illiquidity in times of crisis, as was the case in the subprime mortgage crisis.

-In terms of performance, different alternative assets deliver strong returns on a five-, 10- and 20-year perspective, despite uncertain market conditions.
+In terms of performance, different alternative assets deliver strong returns on a five-, 10- and 20-year perspective (see chart), despite uncertain market conditions.
 On both a 10- and 20-year basis, gold and private equity outperform.
 Hedge funds and commodities consistently underperform when compared with traditional and other alternative asset classes.